Data Scientist at JP Morgan Chase: Elsa Vera Amores

 What was your favorite part?

 I enjoyed the machine learning classes.
 They were very dense and very difficult to follow, but once you understand all the pieces, you get to understand the bigger picture- and that was very rewarding.
-I really immersed myself in machine learning and would even review the videos at home with my husband in the evening while having dinner This helped me revise the classes and get a foundation in the subject of my interest.
+I really immersed myself in machine learning and would even review the videos at home with my husband in the evening while having dinner This helped me reinforce the classes and get a foundation in the subject of my interest.

 How did you find the projects you worked on during the bootcamp?